Expression of Interest

 Notifications will not be sent to unsuccessful applicants.

-Please be aware that lodging an EOI does not guarantee you will be employed.
+Please be aware that lodging an EOI does not guarantee employment.

 QGov is Queensland Government's preferred secure website for storing personal information.
 QGov will store your login credentials to ensure secure access to the Electoral Commission of Queensland (ECQ) Expression of Interest (EOI) portal.
 The details contained within your EOI will be stored by the ECQ.